BamdadTabari/Uncle-Bamdad-Django-Factory/ReadMe.md

 # Wellcome To Uncle Bamdad Django Factory

-here you will see all my django projects
+here you will see all my django projects # but not now :)